banditto9/addon-wallabag/README.md

 - Further information can be found at https://wallabag.org
 - Install details: https://github.com/banditto9/addon-wallabag/blob/main/wallabag/DOCS.md

+**Please note that Home Assistant always installs whatever is on the main branch.
+"Releases" are for a history of tagged, known-working states.**

 ##
 **(!)For clean installations - onetime DB manual steps required:**